Audit Committee

 6.1 The Committee shall meet at least four times at appropriate times in the financial reporting and audit cycle, and otherwise as required.

-6.2 Outside of the formal meeting programme, the Committee Chair, and to a lesser extent other Committee members, will maintain a dialogue with key individuals involved in Nationwide’s governance, including the Chair of the Society, the Chief Executive Officer, Chief Financial Officer, the External Audit lead partner and Chief Internal Auditor.
+6.2 Outside of the formal meeting programme, the Committee Chair, and to a lesser extent other Committee members, will maintain a dialogue with key individuals involved in the Group's governance, including the Chair of the Society, the Group CEO, the Group CFO, the External Audit lead partner and the Chief Internal Auditor.

 6.3 At least once a year, without the presence of executive management, the Committee shall meet with the external auditors to discuss matters relating to their remit and any issues arising from the audit.
-The Committee shall meet once a year with the Chief Risk Officer, and once a year with the Chief Internal Auditor, without other executive management present.
+The Committee shall meet once a year with the Group CRO, and once a year with the Chief Internal Auditor, without other executive management present.
+In addition, the chair of the VMBAC shall be given the right of direct access to the Chair of the Committee.

 7. Notice of meetings